 Two window choices can take care of your needs when working on a full frame window installation: Nail fin windows and block frame windows.

-Nail fin windows are common in new construction projects, or any project where the walls will be taken down to the frame (studs).
+Nail fin windows are common in new construction projects, or any job where the walls will be taken down to the frame (studs).
 These windows have a thin piece of metal added to the window itself that goes around the edges of the window frame.
 When adding the window to a new frame, this nail fin connects the window directly to the house’s studs and is hidden between the interior and exterior of your home.